bevyengine/rfcs/implementation_details.md

 3. Bake it into the memory layout.
 If the layout and order of the snapshot storage is identical on all machines, array indexes and relative pointers can double as global IDs.
 They wouldn't need to be explicitly written into packets, potentially reducing packet size by 4-8 bytes per entity (before compression).
 However, we'd probably end up wanting generations anyway to not confuse destroyed entities with new ones.

 I recommend 1 as it's the simplest method.
-Bandwidth and CPU resources would run out long before the reduced entity ranges does.
+Bandwidth and CPU resources would run out long before the reduced entity ranges do.
 My current strategy is a mix of 1 and 3.

 ## Smooth Rendering